Robert Sheehan: Career

-Sheehan became interested in acting in primary school, when he played Oliver in Oliver with a Twist.
+Sheehan became interested in acting in primary school when he played Oliver in Oliver with a Twist.
 At the age of fourteen, he auditioned for Song for a Raggy Boy, and won the role, spending three months in Cork to film.
 He later joined the Laois Open Door theatre group, and played the crippled boy in a production of The Cripple of Inishmaan.
 At the age of 16, Sheehan appeared in the Australian television show Foreign Exchange.
 He followed it with roles in The Clinic and The Tudors, and portrayed Louis XIV of France in Young Blades.
-In 2008, he appeared in Rock Rivals and Bitter Sweet, a two-part television comedy drama.
+In 2008, he appeared in Rock Rivals and Bitter Sweet, a two-part television comedy-drama.
 During this time, he also appeared in films including Ghostwood.

-After leaving the Galway-Mayo Institute of Technology, Sheehan starred as one of the lead characters in the Cherrybomb in 2009.
+After leaving the Galway-Mayo Institute of Technology, Sheehan starred as one of the lead characters in Cherrybomb in 2009.
 In March 2009, he appeared in the role of BJ in the Channel 4 trilogy Red Riding.
 Sheehan described the role as "weighty" and a "step up" from his previous work, and credits the show with changing his career.

 From 2009 to 2010, he starred as Nathan Young, a young offender, in the first two series of the British TV series Misfits.
 In April 2011, it was announced that Sheehan would not be returning to the show for the third season.
 Regarded as a "cult favourite", Sheehan connected "intensely" with the role, which he later described as "defining", and "a lovely, gorgeous memory for me," and remarked it was "challenging" to leave it behind.
-In May 2011 he was nominated for a BAFTA Award in the "Male Supporting Actor" category for his role in Misfits.
+In May 2011, he was nominated for a BAFTA Award in the "Male Supporting Actor" category for his role in Misfits.
 Beginning in 2010, he played Darren, a member of gangland Dublin in Love/Hate.
 He accepted the part because he wanted to work with Stuart Carolan and Dave Caffrey, and featured in three seasons.
 After leaving the series, his character's ubiquitous blue hoodie was donated to the Dunamaise Theater in Portlaoise, and he remarked it was "tough to watch [the] show carry on without [me]".
 He was nominated for an Irish Film and Television Award for the role in 2011 and 2013.
 In 2011, Sheehan played Kay in Season of the Witch alongside Nicolas Cage and Ron Perlman.